Frequently Asked Questions About Bayside Cemetery

 Although all of the cemetery’s gravesites have been sold, a small number of gravesites still await interment.
 Any licensed funeral director may oversee a funeral at the cemetery.
-If you need to arrange for a funeral, please contact HE2PD at 516-442-4020 and ask to speak with Nick Tangredi or Rob Arata.
+If you need to arrange for a funeral, please contact HE2PD at 516-442-4020 and ask to speak with Nick Tangredi.
 HE2PD will ensure that the cemetery is open and staffed and will coordinate all necessary work.
 Please be aware that Shaare Zedek charges an administrative fee in connection with any funeral service.

 How do I visit the cemetery?

 The cemetery is open to the public on Sundays from 9 AM to 1 PM and Wednesdays from 8 AM to 12 PM.
 The hours are extended on Sundays during the High Holiday season from the 1st of Elul through Hoshanah Rabbah.
 All visitors are requested to check in with security when they arrive so as to ensure that the gates are not locked while visitors are still inside.

 On average, the cemetery receives one visitor each day that it is open, and about two per day during the High Holiday season.

 If it is absolutely impossible for you to visit the cemetery during its regular operating hours, particularly if you are visiting from out of town, please contact Shaare Zedek’s office by email at firstname.lastname@example.org or by phone at 212-874-7005 and we will determine whether the cemetery can be opened on an alternate day for your convenience.